pulumi/pulumi-hugo/themes/default/content/blog/update-page-improvements/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 As part of our ongoing commitment to providing developers and infrastructure teams with powerful tools, we're thrilled to introduce the latest enhancement to Pulumi Cloud's stack update pages.
-We have shipped an improvement to Pulumi Cloud stack update pages where all update pages now show the resources in the stack at that time and the stack outputs.
+We have shipped an improvement to Pulumi Cloud stack update pages where all update pages now show the resources in the stack at that time and the stack outputs going back since your first update on the stack.

 <!--more-->
 ![Screenshot of the new experience](update-page.png)

 ### Expanded Resource Information

-Now, each update will provide detailed information about the resources .
+Now, each update will provide detailed information about the resources.
 This includes a list of resources created, modified, or deleted in each update, offering a clearer understanding of the changes made to your infrastructure.

 ### Stack Outputs

-The updated pages also include information on the stack's outputs.
+The updated pages also now include information on the stack's outputs for each update instead of just the current point in time.
+The value of this is being able to go back and see what output values were after any update.

 ![Screenshot of the new outputs](stack-outputs.png)